Convert PowerPoint Presentations to Video in C#

-By converting your PowerPoint presentation to video, you get
+By converting your PowerPoint or OpenDocument presentation to video, you gain:

-• Increase in accessibility: All devices (regardless of platform) are equipped with video players by default compared to presentation-opening applications, so users find it easier to open or play videos.
+Increased accessibility: All devices, regardless of platform, are equipped with video players by default, making it easier for users to open or play videos compared to traditional presentation applications.

-In Aspose.Slides 22.11, we implemented support for presentation to video conversion.
+In Aspose.Slides for .NET, we implemented support for converting presentations to video.

 1. Use the dotnet add package command to add Aspose.Slides and the FFMpegCore library to your project: